 🏆 Credit Level A2, Dun & Bradstreet

-FC Exchange is a mid-range currency dealership, which appear to have satisfactory level of accreditation to pass by as a reliable company.
+FC Exchange is a private client oriented currency dealership, which is deemed as very trustworthy by us.
 It has been in business for over 10 years now, properly regulated (as an Authorised Electronic Money Institution), and traded more than 4bn over this period of time, with an average trade volume of GBP 35,000 .
 Clients are satisfied with service as demonstrated by their online reviews, and their credit rating is satisfactory.

 On the flip-side of things, it’s nowhere nearly as large as companies like World First and Currencies Direct.
 Even companies like Currency Solutions or TorFX which are more or less around the same size of FC Exchange have been more more visible on mainstream media, and gathered a lot more client reviews than them.